At CES, TVs and voice assistants are dominating

 - HTC debuted the Vive Pro, a new version of its PC VR headset with improved resolution and full wireless capabilities.

 - GE Appliances has a smart home hub and control center for your kitchen.
-Hang the huge tablet above your stone and tap away.
+Hang the huge tablet above your stove and tap away.

 - If you thought Volvos were boxy, wait until you see Toyota's e-Palette concept vehicle.